Humidity and your Piano

 Untreated high or low humidity causes lots of problems for pianos.
 Unstable tuning, sluggish keys, unstable regulation and damaged finish and veneer are but a few of the problems you may experience.
 If your piano goes out of tune significantly as the seasons change, or if keys tend to stick or to be sluggish, begin to monitor the RH in your home.
 If you see extended periods of time in which the humidity is below 40% (usually January and February), or above 60%, I recommend doing something to correct for these humidity extremes.
 A target of 45-50% is optimal.
 Some of the things we will consider or recommend may include:

 • Step 1 is to have a hygrometer (humidity meter) so you can monitor and be engaged in humidity self-awareness.
 There are several types of meters available, both electronic and battery-free.
 A good one to get is an electronic hygrometer which shows the minimum and maximum RH over time in addition to the current RH.
-There are even some hygrometers available now (inexpensive, under $15) which can, in bluetooth connection with a smartphone, log the RH level over time; extremely helpful in problem situations.
+There are even some hygrometers available now (inexpensive, about $15-$20) which can, in bluetooth connection with a smartphone, log the RH level over time; extremely helpful in problem situations.

 • Placement of the piano in relation to heat/cooling vents, windows, direct sunlight, drafty areas of the home and outside walls.
 CRITICAL – Do not place your piano directly on top of a heat vent.
 Avoid placement of living plants on or close to your piano.